Clássico da Saudade

 The Clássico da Saudade (roughly translated as 'Derby of Nostalgia') is the Brazilian football derby between Palmeiras and Santos, both clubs from state of São Paulo.

 The match features the two most successful clubs in the history of Brazil's top division, with Palmeiras having won 12 league titles and Santos winning 8.
 It dates from back from 1916 and is considered one of the biggest and most important derbies in the State of São Paulo and in Brazil.
-As of 2025, it is the only Brazilian derby to have taken place in a Copa Libertadores final, in 2020.
+As of 2025, it is the only Brazilian local derby to have taken place in a Copa Libertadores final, in 2020.